Kateryna Handziuk: Five men jailed over acid attack on Ukraine anti-corruption activist

 All five men had earlier pleaded guilty and signed a deal with the prosecutors.

-Meanwhile, activists on Facebook are calling for justice over those they believe ordered the attack on Handziuk.
+Meanwhile, activists on Facebook are calling for justice over those ordered the attack on Handziuk.